GreyRook/code-with-style/docs/review/developer/small-cls.md

 with your later CL submissions).

 *Adjustment Grey Rook:*
-*This is difficult to implement for microservices, the GR architecture needs to be* *modified for this.
+*TBD: This is difficult to implement for microservices, the GR architecture needs* *to be modified for this.
 Compabilities cannot be change that easily.*
+*We prefer non breaking small CLs which build on each other although they are* *in different respositories e.g.*
+*When we have to adjust service A and B and B is lower in the tech stack* *the procedure is the following:*
+* *1. change the service in B so that it is not breaking A*
+* *2. have the newest festures in B*
+* *3. adjust A after the MR is on Master*

 ## Can't Make it Small Enough {#cant}